 Why do we pray?
 Because Jesus told us to.

 The Acts of the Apostles tells us that the first Christians strongly believed in the power of prayer (Acts 2:42), and we should, too.
-So, praying for the world, for the community and for ourselves has been an integral part of the Mass since the very beginning.
+Prayer works.

 The timing of these prayers in the Mass is not accidental.
 Inspired by God’s word, and challenged to transform our lives and trust in the Father, Son and Holy Spirit, we ask God for his transforming grace.